Rent the Entire House

 One complimentary package per visit.

-Underground Railroad and other Historical Activities
+Underground Railroad and

 The Underground Railroad in Clark and Floyd counties and Louisville are just a few of the strands that weave our rich tapestry of local history.
 Indiana was a free state but Louisville actually had several auction blocks.
 Jeffersonville is now the first leg of the Indiana Freedom Trails.
 Ask the innkeeper for more info on the underground railroad.